dongguang82/Udacity_car_term1/Project2/writeup_Guang.md

 ![alt text][image3]

-As a last step, I normalized the image data because it can lead to better convergence usually.
-Here is how it looks like after the normalizasion operation using (pixel - 128)/ 128.
+As the last step, I normalized the image data because it can lead to better convergence usually.
+Here is how it looks like after the normalization operation using a simple equation (pixel - 128)/ 128.

 ![alt text][image4]